codernayeem/calculator/README.md

 # Calculator

-A simple basic calculator made by PyQt5 for windows/mac/linux
+A calculator made by PyQt5 for Windows/Mac/Linux.